Trusted UK service price guides — 2026

 How much does scaffolding cost in the UK?

-Scaffolding hire in the UK costs £500–£1,500 per week for a standard 3-bedroom house with one elevation.
+Scaffolding hire in Burton upon Trent typically costs £500–£1,500 per week for a standard 3-bedroom house with one elevation.
 A full wrap-around scaffold (all four sides) costs £1,500–£4,000 per week.
-Chimney scaffold (small tube-and-fitting rig) costs £300–£700.
+A chimney scaffold (small tube-and-fitting rig) costs £300–£700.
 Prices include erection, weekly hire, and dismantling.
-Scaffolding is typically booked for 2–6 weeks for roofing or rendering work, making total scaffold costs £1,000–£10,000 depending on the project.
+Scaffolding is usually booked for 2–6 weeks for roofing or rendering work, making total scaffold costs in Burton upon Trent £1,000–£10,000 depending on the project.

 Do scaffolding companies need to follow any regulations?